SamukthaV/Solio1_RadCam_fusion/Instructions.md

 cd /opt/pdk/bin
 ./pdk_start.sh
 ```
-#### *The Long range radar ARS430DI will be automatically enabled when we run the above command.Inorder to receive data from Short range radar run the below commands*
+#### *The Long-range radar ARS430DI will be automatically enabled when we run the above command.Inorder to receive data from Short range radar, run the below commands*
-CAN0 is the communication channel for the left Short range RADAR and CAN1 for the Right Short range RADAR mounted on the vehicle.If requested for password provide the admin password of the system.
+CAN0 is the communication channel for the left Short range RADAR and CAN1 for the Right Short range RADAR mounted on the vehicle.
+If requested for a password, provide the system admin password.
 ```bash
 sudo ip link set can0 up type can bitrate 500000 dbitrate 2000000 fd on sudo ip link set can1 up type can bitrate 500000 dbitrate 2000000 fd on